chrisco23/21deltaengineers.com/wp-content/plugins/filebird/readme.txt

 FileBird allows you to create virtual folders to [categorize your WordPress media file uploads](https://ninjateam.org/how-to-organize-your-wordpress-media-library/).
 So when you move files and folders around, it won’t break the permalinks to your images in the page/post content.

-With FileBird Pro you can save time on WP media management, search for any files & folders, sort them out, add product image gallery, download/export media folders, etc. That’s a great way to boost your admin workflow and productivity.
+With FileBird, you can save time on WP media management, search for any files & folders, sort them out, add product image gallery, download/export media folders, etc. That’s a great way to boost your admin workflow and productivity.

 **NEW - Folder Tree Themes (PRO)**
 Instead of the traditional gray shade of folder icon, now you can transform your "Folderella" into **Dropbox** theme or **Windows 11** styling.

 **Download Media Folder (PRO)**
-Export an entire media folder including its subfolders and files in a single ZIP file.
+Export an entire media folder, including its subfolders and files, in a single ZIP file.
 Keep the same folder structure.
 Backup categorized media files.

 **Smart Startup Folder**
 Choose a specific folder or previously opened folder upon startup.
 Quickly get back to work.
 Save more time.